beepscore/BSOperationPlay/README.md

 # Purpose
-NSOperationPlay is an iOS app to practice using NSOperation and NSOperationQueue.
+BSOperationPlay is an iOS app to practice using NSOperation and NSOperationQueue.